 - Integrins and how they communicate extracellular ligand binding to cytoskeleton assembly and force transduction

-- Single molecule studies of conformational change kinetics and force transmission (with TJ Ha)
+- Single molecule studies of conformational change kinetics and force transmission in integrins, selectins, and von Willebrand factor (with TJ Ha)

 - Transforming growth factor β and its localized activation at cell surfaces by integrins and proteases